 Buildings and Codes Enforcement

 PLEASE make sure your submission is complete (all required paperwork including the application) and in an envelope or secured with a rubber band or clip.
 It is your responsibility to make sure all documentation is submitted together for your project.
 Thank you!

 The Town of Queensbury requires ALL contractors to submit COI/WC documentation.
 If you are a sole proprietor you will need to submit a NYS Exemption form which can be found by following this link: How to Obtain a Certificate of Exemption.

-The Building & Codes office is responsible for review and issuance of building permits as well as enforcement of the NYS Series of Building Codes and New York State Energy Code Compliance.
-Annually, we review about 900 building permit submissions that are associated with plans comprising of, on average, $40 million.
-Our Code Enforcement Officers’ focus is on compliance with the NYS Building Code while we perform approximately 6000 on-site inspections of projects under construction.
+The Building & Codes office is responsible for review and issuance of building permits in compliance with the New York State versions of the International Codes as well as enforcement of the Towns local laws and ordinances.
+Annually, we review about 900 building permit submissions that are associated with plans comprising of, on average, $50 million.
+Our Code Enforcement Officers’ focus is on compliance with the NYS Building Code while we perform approximately 6000 on-site inspections of projects under construction per year.

 We regulate the licensing of manufactured home communities, junkyards and the local flood damage protection law.
-In addition, we respond to over 450 calls regarding suspected violations of the NYS Building Codes as well as uncontrolled disposal of garbage and refuse.
+In addition, we respond to complaints regarding suspected violations of the NYS Building Codes as well as construction without a building permit, unfit living conditions, uncontrolled junk, disposal of garbage and refuse, short term rentals, new and replacement septic system inspections, property transfer septic inspections and other quality of life violations.

 The Queensbury Fire Marshal’s Office is responsible for plan review based on the NYS Fire and Building Codes, as well as annual and periodic inspections of over 1200 commercial facilities, churches and schools located within the Town.
 Regular and timely inspections by the Code Enforcement Officers and Fire Marshals help provide a measure of safety to our residents and consumers by ensuring the minimum code requirements are met & maintained during construction.
 The code requirements include but, are not limited to maintaining operable, easily accessible fire extinguishers, keeping paths of exits clear and unobstructed as well as provisions for working exit signs and emergency lighting.